LEADERS IN SHEAR-WAVE TECHNOLOGIES

 Quick and Easy to Use

-VsSurf® software gives every user the ability to get geologic and geophysical subsurface information for geotechnics, engineering, and geotechnical engineering applications, then autogenerate a report with an accurate and ASCE 7-22 compliant seismic site classification in less than 30 minutes.
+Our solutions give every user the ability to obtain geologic and geophysical subsurface information for geotechnics, engineering, and geotechnical engineering applications, then autogenerate a report with an accurate and ASCE 7-22 compliant seismic site classification in less than 30 minutes.
 The analysis is conceptually simple - you can train your field crews and leave the field knowing you have a result that is accepted by building authorities around the world.

 "The results from the last job I did turned out great – the Vs100 came within 3 ft/s of seismic CPT down to 100 feet."